ptorru/octoml-cli-tutorials/tutorials/README.md

 The `critterblock.onnx` model is a Computer Vision (Resnet50-based) model customized for a cat door; the door locks when it detects that a cat is carrying its prey into the house.
 In `run.py`, we pass in a sample image to the model, run image preprocessing code customized for this use case, run an inference using ONNX Runtime, and finally call image post-processing code on the results of the model.
 In this case, the script returns a cat score of 1, approach score of 1, and prey score of 0.999 on this image, which means the model correctly detected that a cat is approaching the cat door while holding its prey.

-## Generate production-scale deployment using OctoML CLI
+## Generate production-scale deployment using the OctoML CLI

 Now that we've confirmed the model is working as intended, let's prepare it for production-scale usage (in this case, so that we can protect thousands of cloud-connected cat doors).
 We will deploy the package locally using the OctoML CLI without having to upload our models to the OctoML platform.